bvanpeski/kandji2snipe/README.md

 ## Overview:
 kandji2snipe is designed to sync assets between your Kandji and Snipe-IT instances.
 The tool searches for assets based on the serial number, not the existing asset tag.
 If assets exist in Kandji and are not in Snipe-IT, the tool will create an asset and try to match it with an existing Snipe-IT model.
 This match is based on the device's model identifier (ex.
 MacBookAir7,1) being entered as the model number in Snipe-IT, rather than the model name.
 If a matching model isn't found, it will create one.

-When an asset is first created, it will fill out only the most basic information ($$DEFINE WHICH BASIC INFO HERE).
+When an asset is first created, it will fill out only the most basic information.
 If the asset already exists in your Snipe-IT inventory, the tool will sync the information you specify in the settings.conf file and make sure that the asset tag in Kandji matches the asset tag in Snipe-IT, where Snipe-IT's asset tag for that device is considered the authority.

 If the asset tag field is blank in Kandji when the record is being created in Snipe-IT, the script will create an asset tag with `KANDJI-$SERIAL_NUMBER` unless you enable `use_custom_pattern` in your `settings.conf` file.